-At times, the Dean of Student Affairs (or the Dean's designee) may require a student to withdraw from Olin College for academic or any other reasons.
-Students who are required to withdraw may not return to campus or attend college events (on-campus or off-campus) without written permission of the Dean of Student Affairs.
+At times, the Dean of the College (or the Dean's designee) may require a student to withdraw from Olin College for academic or any other reasons.
+Students who are required to withdraw may not return to campus or attend college events (on-campus or off-campus) without written permission of the Dean of the College.
 Permission must be requested at least ten business days in advance of the event.